3urobeat/steam-bots/comment-service-bot/README.md

 ## Setting the bot up

+Open a command prompt or power shell in the folder and type `npm install`.
+Let it install the dependencies.

 Rename the `logininfo.json.example` to `logininfo.json`.
 Open the file with a text editor and fill out the user names and passwords of each bot account you wanna use.